avastmick/consensus/README.md

 # consensus

-Human society is diverging into the Naturals and the Neos and fear is driving each group to destroy each other.

-The new Connected humans are struggling for survival with the non-augmented, can one side gain supremacy or destroy the whole human race.
+The new Connected humans are struggling with the non-augmented, can one side gain supremacy or destroy the whole human race, or can a new order be found where all can live together before it is too late?